VUMat/Platform-engineering-assignment/README.md

 # Description

-This repo demonstrates script for infrastructure configuration and deployment of the provided apps for a multi-environment setup e.g. development, staging, and production.
+This repo demonstrates completion of the Platform Engineering Assigment including script for infrastructure configuration and deployment of the provided apps for a multi-environment setup using tools line kubectl, gcloud, terraform, helm.

 I used GCP+GKE for the task